Codeception/AspectMock/docs/Test.md

 ## Test::methods

-Replaces all methods in a class with a dummies, expect specified.
+Replaces all methods in a class with a dummies, except specified.

 ``` php
 <?php